ArnolFokam/MiLMo/README.md

 | [**Usage**](#usage)
 | [**Author**](#author)

 > This project demonstrates how to train a small GPT model on Minecraft maps encoded as 3D NumPy arrays.
-The repository also includes scripts for obtaining or generating data from Minecraft maps while the game is running.
+The repository also includes scripts for obtaining or generating data from Minecraft maps while the Minecraft server is running.

 <h2 name="quickstart" id="quickstart">Quickstart</h2>